Yanks blow 6-run lead, lose 12-11 to big league-worst Tigers

-DETROIT (AP) — Jordy Mercer capped a comeback from a six-run deficit with a game-ending single off Chance Adams in the ninth inning, and the Detroit Tigers overcame six home runs by the Yankees to beat New York 12-11 on Tuesday night.
+Jordy Mercer capped the comeback with a game-ending single off Chance Adams in the ninth inning, and the Detroit Tigers overcame six home runs by the Yankees to beat New York 12-11 on Tuesday night.

+“We’ve had a few of these games lately,” said Grayson Greiner, whose one-out double started the winning rally.
+“We gave up a bunch of homers to the Twins and won, and we were down 4-0 in Oakland and came back.
+This is a lot of fun for the young guys.”

 Brett Gardner and Didi Gregorius each homered twice, and Gleyber Torres and Edwin Encarnación also went deep for the Yankees, whose 276 homers tied Minnesota for the major league lead.

+“When a team hits six homers and gives you 11 runs, you have to win the game,” Yankees opener Nelson Cortez Jr. said.
+“We let those guys down.
+There’s no way around it.”

-New York, with a 95-51 record to Detroit’s big league-worst 43-100, led 6-0 in the second inning.
+New York, with a 95-51 record to Detroit’s 43-100, led 6-0.
 But the Tigers tied the score with six runs in the third, aided by an error by Torres at second base.

-With the Yankees ahead 6-2, Torres dropped a throw from Gregorius at shortstop on what appeared to be an inning-ending double play by Dawel Lugo off Luis Cessa, who had just replaced Nelson Cortes Jr. Christin Stewart hit a sacrifice fly, Travis Demeritte added a RBI single and Grayson Greiner hit a two-run single.
+With the Yankees ahead 6-2, Torres dropped a throw from Gregorius at shortstop on what appeared to be an inning-ending double play by Dawel Lugo off Luis Cessa, who had just replaced Cortes.
+Christin Stewart hit a sacrifice fly, Travis Demeritte added a RBI single and Greiner hit a two-run single.

-Greiner doubled with one out in the ninth off Chance Adams (1-1) and Mercer’s single to the gap in right-center scored and pinch-runner Willi Castro.
+Greiner doubled with one out in the ninth off Chance Adams (1-1) and Mercer’s single to the gap in right-center scored pinch-runner Willi Castro.
 Tigers closer Joe Jiménez (3-8) pitched a perfect ninth.

+“Willi can really run, so I knew I just had to get the ball in play for him,” Mercer said.
+“He threw me a fastball and I just tried to put it in a gap.”

 New York built the lead off Edwin Jackson as Gardner had a solo homer in the first and hit a two-run drive to cap a five-run second that included Mike Ford’s RBI single and Tyler Wade’s two-run triple.